 Lately, food has been coming up for discussion over and over again, giving it the status of “superfood”.
-Superfood is generally referred to as foods that stand out from others thanks to their particularly high nutritional content.
+Superfood is generally referred to like foods that stand out from others thanks to their particularly high nutritional content.
 Why did turmeric (more than) earn this status?

 What is turmeric?

-Turmeric looks a bit like ginger, but it is intense yellow / orange.
-Also called yellow ginger, turmeric has been revered as a sacred plant in India and generally Southeast Asia for more than 5,000 years.
+Turmeric looks a bit like ginger, but it is intense yellow/orange.
+Also called yellow ginger, it has been revered as a sacred plant in India and generally Southeast Asia for more than 5,000 years.
 The traditional Chinese medicine (TCM) and the Indian healing Ayurveda swear by the medicinal plant.

 Various studies have shown that curcumin is pain-relieving, anti-inflammatory, detoxifying and digestive.
 Also, the cholesterol level can be lowered with the help of turmeric.
 There is even evidence that curcumin can inhibit the growth of malignant cells such as cancer.
 But not only curcumin is worth it but also a lot of essential oils, which bring more health-promoting qualities.
 It sounds like a nice power pack!

 How to use turmeric

 I must confess that I can no longer abstain from turmeric in my kitchen.
 The fresh root has a light burning taste reminiscent of ginger.
 Dried and ground, turmeric tastes a little bit bitter and is an essential part of many curry powders.
-Because of its strong yellowing effect, turmeric is often found in mustard.
+Because of its strong yellowing effect, it is often found in mustard.

 Personally, I love to use ground turmeric as a spice for vegetables, curries or fried tofu – a treat for me!
 You should really try my chia-buckwheat bread with turmeric as well!
 I also discovered the love for the golden milk or turmeric latte.
 Of course, I do not want to deprive you of the recipe for that.
 It is really easy and just in winter balm for the soul.

-500 ml oat / almond or soy milk
+- 500 ml oat milk or almond/soy milk